 In Marcellus Shale sites in WV and PA, the average is 5 million gallons.
 (Between 2011 and 2013, drillers in Pennsylvania used about 11 billion gallons of water.)

-The water is then combined with chemicals and sand to make the hydraulic fracturing fluid, and under pressure, is injected into the well.
+In the fracking process, water is combined with chemicals and sand to make the hydraulic fracturing fluid.
+Under pressure, it is injected into the well.
 What happens to the water after the fracking occurs?
 It depends.
-After the fracking procedure is completed and pressure is released, the direction reverses.
-The flowback must be stored on-site before treatment, recycling, or disposal.
-In Maryland, this contaminated waste water will be hauled out of state, most likely West Virginia.
+Typically, the water is removed and hauled away from the fracking site.

 Chemicals are used to reduce friction; biocides to prevent microorganism growth and to reduce biofouling of the fractures; oxygen scavengers and other stabilizers to prevent corrosion of metal pipes; and acids are used to remove drilling mud damage within the near‐wellbore area.

 The fracking industry, in explaining the fracking process, will mention that chemicals are used, but they don't emphasize the quantity or type.
 They primarily emphasize that water and sand are used to do the fracking.

 From marcelluscoalition.org: "...By setting a small charge, which perforates the casing and cement, we create the necessary opening in the casing to allow the hydraulic fracturing portion of the completions process to begin.
 The fracturing fluids – made up of more than 99.5 percent water and sand – is then injected under controlled high pressure to break open the formation, and expand and hold open the fractures, allowing the natural gas to flow to the well head."